Flap Surgery: The Basics

 Introduction

 Flap surgeries can be a critical treatment for various wounds to provide bulk tissue.
-It is a tad more detailed than skin grafts, as it involves a circulatory supply from a donor site to a recipient site.
-It is important to recognize what flap surgery entails, the indications, and types of flap surgeries.
-Nurses should be knowledgeable on care plans and assessment for flap surgery, positioning techniques, patient education topics, and how to identify possible complications such as infection or flap dehiscence.
+It is a tad more detailed than skin grafts, as it involves a circulatory supply from the donor to the recipient sites.
+It is important to recognize what flap surgery entails, the indications, and the types of flap surgeries.
+Nurses should be knowledgeable about care plans and assessment for flap surgery, positioning techniques, patient education topics, and how to identify possible complications such as infection or flap dehiscence.
 Are you ready to dive into the interesting course topic of flap surgery?

 Flap Surgery: What is it?

-Flap surgery involves removing healthy, live tissue from one location of the body and transporting it to another area that needs it for healing purposes.
+Flap surgery involves removing healthy, live tissue from one location of the body and transporting it to another area that needs it for healing.
 Flap surgeries are commonly used to transfer this healthy tissue to areas of lost skin, fat, muscle movement, and/or skeletal support (9).
-A tissue flap has its own system for vascularization and does not depend on the recipient’s wound bed to perfuse the donor tissue, which differs from non-vascularized skin grafts (8).
-Essentially, a flap is tissue with a substantiated blood supply that is transferred from a donor site to a recipient site.
-If the flap surgery was a party, the damaged host site would send out an invite saying “BYOB- Bring Your Own Blood-Supply!”
+A tissue flap has its system for vascularization and does not depend on the recipient’s wound bed to perfuse the donor tissue, which differs from non-vascularized skin grafts (8).
+A flap is tissue with a substantial blood supply transferred from a donor to a recipient site.
+If the flap surgery was a party, the damaged host site would send an invite saying, “BYOB- Bring Your Blood-Supply!”

-The flap continues to be fed by the same blood supply from where it was taken, until new blood vessels grow from the recipient site and the wound heals completely.
-The recipient site is called the primary defect and the wound that is created by cutting, lifting, or sliding the flap to fill the primary defect is called the secondary defect (8).
-The base, or pedicle, of the flap is the tissue that remains attached to the skin adjacent to the defect, it contains the vascular supply required for initial flap survival (8).
+The flap continues to be fed by the same blood supply from where it was taken until new blood vessels grow from the recipient site and the wound heals completely.
+The recipient site is called the primary defect , and the wound created by cutting, lifting, or sliding the flap to fill the primary defect is called the secondary defect (8).
+The flap’s base, or pedicle, is the tissue that remains attached to the skin adjacent to the defect and contains the vascular supply required for initial flap survival (8).

 Surgeons have used skin flaps to repair wounds and tissue damage for centuries.
 The term “flap” was derived from the Dutch word “flappe” during the 16th century (8).
-Around 700 B.C., the Sushruta Samhita (an ancient text on surgery and medicine) first documented a technique of reconstructing a large nasal tip defect with a flap of cheek tissue (8).
-New techniques are constantly being developed to meet various needs.
-Flap surgeries are used for a variety of wounds from pressure ulcers to breast reconstruction following mastectomy.
+Around 700 B.C., the Sushruta Samhita (an ancient text on surgery and medicine) first documented a technique of reconstructing a significant nasal tip defect with a flap of cheek tissue (8).
+New methods are constantly being developed to meet various needs.
+Flap surgeries are used for a variety of wounds, from pressure ulcers to breast reconstruction following mastectomy.

 Ask yourself...